Is pay-per-click advertising an instant jolt?

 Beyond the pay-per-click advertising, you need a webpage that conveys the right message.
 You need the right attorneys and staff at your law firm who treat leads with the seriousness they require.
 You need a good intake process.
 You need attorneys and staff who do great work for their clients.
 You need business coming in through other avenues other than the pay-per-click advertising.

-The reality of the situation is marketing a law firm is hard work.
+The reality of the situation is that marketing a law firm is hard work.
 While pay-per-click marketing works for some firms, simply turning to pay-per-click as a single quick fix will probably turn out to be a disappointment for most.

 If you have any thoughts, feel free to share them below.